 This is the second time in recent weeks that E.ON, the UK arm of the German electricity utility, has infuriated customers.
-On Christmas Eve, it took January payments for 1.5 million credit meter customers 11 days early, leaving many facing unexpected bills and pushed into the red just before the holidays and as phone lines and banking services were being suspended.
+On Christmas Eve, it took January payments for 1.5 million credit meter customers 11 days early, pushing many into the red just before the holidays and as phone lines and banking services were being suspended.
 E.ON blamed an “IT issue” for the blunder and apologised.

 However, the supplier wasn’t able to refund payments until the next working day, 29 December.
 It has said it will reimburse customers who incurred bank charges as a result of the error.
-But some protested on social media that the unexpected charges, which were over £100 for some on dual-fuel tariffs, “ruined” their holidays and left them unable to make last-minute Christmas purchases.
+But some protested on social media that the unexpected charges, which were over £100 for some on dual-fuel tariffs, left them unable to make last-minute Christmas purchases and “ruined” their holidays.